 For the longest time I was interested in learning about my how to do genealogy but I was overwhelmed and confused at how to start working on my family history or genealogy.
-So I was really excited when I found out that she is a professional genealogist.
-Basically she searches for ancestors of her clients professionally.
+So I was really excited when I found out that my neighbor is a professional genealogist.
+Basically, she searches for ancestors of her clients professionally.
 Since then she has helped me learn the basics of genealogy and I’ve been connecting my family tree all over the place.

 But if you would like to try to do traditional genealogy I have got you covered.
 I’ve been so enthusiast to share how I’ve been learning about genealogy I mentioned it to my neighbor and she wrote up this brief step-by-step guide on where to start on your genealogy.
 So if you’ve ever felt overwhelmed or lost as to how to start researching your family tree here is your step-by-step guide to genealogy.

 STEP 1 – FAMILIARIZE YOURSELF

 Become familiar with your family tree.
 Fill out what do you know about your pedigree (free printable down below).
 Ask family about what records they have or more info they may have

 - Become familiar with Ancestry.com.
 There is a free trial or if you are a member of the LDS church you can receive a premium membership by clicking here.

 - Become familiar with “googling”, I know you may laugh but if you are not familiar with searches it is a skill to know how to google for something.
 If you feel clueless you can read more here.